VIPL-Audio-Visual-Speech-Understanding/learn-an-effective-lip-reading-model-without-pains/README.md

 ## Introduction

-This is the repository of [Learn an Effective Lip Reading Model without Pains](https://arxiv.org/abs/2011.07557).
+This is the repository of [An Efficient Software for Building Lip Reading Models Without Pains](https://vipl.ict.ac.cn/uploadfile/upload/2021070711474245.pdf).
 In this repository, we provide a deep lip reading pipeline as well as pre-trained models and training settings.
 We evaluate our pipeline on [LRW Dataset](http://www.robots.ox.ac.uk/~vgg/data/lip_reading/lrw1.html) and [LRW1000 Dataset](https://vipl.ict.ac.cn/view_database.php?id=14).
 We obtain **88.4%** and **56.0%** on LRW and LRW-1000, respectively.
 The results are comparable and even surpass current state-of-the-art results. **Especially, we reach the current state-of-the-art result (56.0%) on LRW-1000 Dataset.**

 ## Benchmark